shambhu22/tailwind-starter-kit/README.md

-# Getting Started with Tailwind starter kit for React App
+# Tailwind starter kit for React App by Webninjaz

 Webninjaz have developed a starter welcome kit to start your react app using tailwind CSS.
 This repo will help you skip setting up tailwind css on your react application.
 Happy Coding!